str4n/CPUCheckr/README.md

 # What requests can be sent to the API?

 You can find list of all API endpoints and HTTP requests on https://localhost:7286/swagger/index.html.

+# How can i send requests?

+You can use any API tester like [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+Written tests are saved in tests.rest file